MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-prepare-directory.md

   4. Imports the certificate to the trusted root of the local machine.
   5. Installs the AD LDS role on our virtual machine.

-On the Windows Server virtual machine where you are using to test the LDAP connector, edit the script to match your computer name, and then run the script using Windows PowerShell with administrative privileges.
+On the Windows Server virtual machine where you're using to test the LDAP connector, edit the script to match your computer name, and then run the script using Windows PowerShell with administrative privileges.

 ### Create an instance of AD LDS
 Now that the role has been installed, you need to create an instance of AD LDS.
 To create an instance, you can use the answer file provided below.
 This file will install the instance quietly without using the UI.